pipe-mv/the-keeper-notes-app/README.md

 # The Keeper App

 This is a repo that houses the base code for a React.js application.
 The Keeper App is a place where yo can make so a variety of of activities from shoping list, take notes to brainstorming for projects.
-The user is able to add, edit and delete its titles and main content of any of the or list  or ideas at any time!.
+The user is able to add, edit and delete its titles and main content of any of the or list  or ideas at any time!